LeandroHaraoka/design-patterns/StructuralPatterns/Adapter/ReadMe.md

 The LoggerAdapter class is the key point of the pattern.
 Notice that it implements the ILogger interface, so ClientService can consume it.

 The adapter solves the problem that is emitting an alert without stopping to log, that's why it contains a reference both to CommandCenterLogger and to the adaptee LogLibrary.
+Notice that the adapter is defining how the log error should be executed.
+Maybe it's a better idea to use another pattern for this (like Facade) and makes LoggerAdapter responsible just for adapting the CommandCenterLogger.

 ```csharp
 public class LoggerAdapter : ILogger